 Like any aircraft, the Osprey has the following systems:

-Communications - allow for communication with air controllers and military operations
+Communications: allows for communication with air controllers and military operations

 In the event of an engine failure, the Osprey can run on only one engine.
 In this case, power from the remaining engine is distributed to the two rotors through an interconnecting drive shaft.

 As the fuel flows from the tanks, pressurized nitrogen gas fills the tanks to reduce the possibility of fire.
 Depending upon the configuration of the Osprey, it can hold from 1,450 to 3,640 gallons (5,489 to 13,779 liters) of fuel.

-The instrument panels have multi-functional displays, similar to the new glass cockpit of the space shuttle.
+The instrument panels have multifunctional displays, similar to the new glass cockpit of the space shuttle.
 The displays hold information about the engines (such as oil pressure, temperatures and hydraulic pressures) and flight (such as fuel data, attitude and engine performance).

-The Osprey can hold up to 24 troops and carry up to 20,000 lb (9,072 kg) in its cargo bay, which is 5.7 ft wide by 5.5 ft high by 20.8 ft long (1.72 x 1.68 x 6.35 m).
+The Osprey can hold up to 24 troops and carry up to 20,000 lb (9,072 kg) in its cargo bay, which is 5.7 feet wide by 5.5 feet high by 20.8 feet long (1.72 x 1.68 x 6.35 m).

-When the Osprey lands on the deck of a ship, it can be folded up for down-time.
+When the Osprey lands on the deck of a ship, it can be folded up for downtime.
 The blades and the wings are both foldable.
 The sequence is shown below: